walterfreeman/ast101/final-projects.md

 ### Project proposals

 If you have an unusual idea that you want to implement, please send a short proposal to me or Suman so we can give you feedback and approve your idea as appropriate for our class.
-There are very few things that we don't approve; in general, we'll just be giving you feedback to make your owrk better.
+There are very few things that we don't approve; in general, we'll just be giving you feedback to make your work better.

 ### Artist's statement for artistic pieces